Alimuddin (cricketer): International career

-Alim-ud-Din played 25 Test matches for Pakistan during his career and scored 1,091 runs in international cricket at the average of 25.37.
+Alimuddin played 25 Test matches for Pakistan during his career and scored 1,091 runs in international cricket at the average of 25.37.
 He made two centuries and seven fifties.
 Cricket critics believed that he possessed a sound technique.
-In Test matches, Alim-ud-Din established an effective opening partnership with Hanif Mohammad.
+In Test matches, Alimuddin established an effective opening partnership with Hanif Mohammad.

-Alim-ud-Din started his international career against England in June 1954, at the Lord's Cricket Ground, in a match in which he scored 19 runs.
+Alimuddin started his international career against England in June 1954, at the Lord's Cricket Ground, in a match in which he scored 19 runs.
 In the fourth Test of the same series Pakistan beat England by 24 runs, recording their first Test win over them to become the first team to defeat England during their maiden tour.
-Alim-ud-Din managed to score 10 runs in the match.
+Alimuddin managed to score 10 runs in the match.
 In 1954–55, he played, against India, in Pakistan's first home Tests, finishing the series as the leading run scorer with 332; he made three fifties and in the fifth match scored 103 not out at the National Stadium, Karachi, his first international century.
 He was the first batsman ever to make an international century on the Ground.

-Alim-ud-Din also toured West Indies as a part of Pakistan cricket team in 1957–58.
+Alimuddin also toured West Indies as a part of Pakistan cricket team in 1957–58.
 He was not successful in the series and his highest score remained 41 runs which he made in the fourth Test at the Bourda, Georgetown, Guyana.
 In 1962, under the captaincy of Javed Burki, Pakistan visited England where they played a five Test match series.
-In the fifth Test at Headingley, a low scoring match for Pakistan, Alim-ud-Din's scores of 50 and 60 made him the team's highest scorer of the match.
+In the fifth Test at Headingley, a low scoring match for Pakistan, Alimuddin's scores of 50 and 60 made him the team's highest scorer of the match.
 In the fifth Test of the home series against England in 1962, he scored his career best 109 runs at the National Stadium.
 He played his last match against England in Trent Bridge, Nottingham in 1962.

 Former West Indian all-rounder Collie Smith was his only wicket in international cricket.

 He is variously known as "Alim-ud-Din" and "Alimuddin", with Wisden using the former in earlier editions and the latter in his obituary.

 Death

-On 12 July 2012, Alim-ud-Din died in Northwick Park Hospital, Harrow, London.
+On 12 July 2012, Alimuddin died in Northwick Park Hospital, Harrow, London.
 He suffered from heart and lung diseases.
 He also had kidney failure and was on dialysis.
-The Pakistan Cricket Board (PCB) released a press statement expressing sorrow and conveying condolences to Alim-ud-Din's family.
+The Pakistan Cricket Board (PCB) released a press statement expressing sorrow and conveying condolences to Alimuddin's family.